Forming a US LLC from Brazil: Complete Guide (2026)

 Step 3: Get an EIN

-An Employer Identification Number is the LLC's US tax ID.
-Required for banking, tax filing, and payment processor setup.
+The EIN is the LLC's US tax ID.
+You need it for banking, tax filing, and payment processor setup.

 Brazilian nationals can get an EIN without an SSN or ITIN.
-Full EIN guide here.
+Full EIN guide.

 The fax method from Brazil:

-Timezone note: Brasilia Time (BRT) is UTC-3.
-During US standard time (November-March), BRT is ET+2 — when it is 9:00 AM in São Paulo, it is 7:00 AM in Philadelphia.
-During US daylight saving time (March-November), BRT is ET+1.
-The IRS international phone line operates Monday-Friday, 6:00 AM to 11:00 PM Eastern at (267) 941-1099.
-Brazilian founders calling in the morning can reach the IRS during its earliest hours, when hold times tend to be shorter.
+Timezone note: Brasilia Time is UTC-3.
+During US standard time (Nov-Mar), BRT is ET+2.
+During daylight saving (Mar-Nov), BRT is ET+1.
+The IRS international line operates Mon-Fri 6 AM-11 PM Eastern at (267) 941-1099.
+Calling early from São Paulo catches the IRS before hold times build up.

 The online EIN application does not work without an SSN.
-Mail submission (IRS, Cincinnati, OH 45999) takes 4-6 weeks.
-The fax or phone method is significantly faster.
+Mail submission takes 4-6 weeks.
+Fax or phone is far faster.

 Step 4: Open a US Bank Account

 Brazilian nationals face no country-specific restrictions for US banking.
-Brazil is not on any US sanctions list.
-OFAC screening applies to all non-resident applicants equally, and Brazilian citizens pass through standard due diligence — not enhanced country-based screening.
+Brazil is not on any sanctions list.
+OFAC screening applies to all non-resident applicants equally, and Brazilian citizens go through standard due diligence, not enhanced country-based screening.

-Wise is particularly relevant for Brazilian founders.
-Wise operates extensively in Brazil, holds a license from Banco Central do Brasil, and offers BRL local accounts.
-A Brazilian founder with a Wise Business account can hold both USD (for the US LLC) and BRL (for Brazilian operations) in the same platform, with competitive conversion rates.
-This does not eliminate the need for a dedicated US business bank account (Mercury or Relay), but it streamlines cross-border transfers between Brazil and the US.
+Wise deserves special mention for Brazilian founders.
+Wise operates extensively in Brazil, holds a Banco Central do Brasil license, and offers BRL local accounts.
+You can hold both USD (for the LLC) and BRL (for Brazilian operations) in the same platform with competitive conversion rates.
+This does not replace a dedicated US business bank account like Mercury or Relay, but it makes cross-border transfers between Brazil and the US much simpler.
+For a full walkthrough of BRL-USD banking options, see the US banking guide for Brazilian founders.

 Get structural patterns other founders miss